 It's a show that onlookers appreciate.

 "It's really entertaining," said Julie Gunther of Eagan, who was visiting with her husband, Steve.
 "It's amazing that something that big can be so graceful."

 Considering trumpeter swans weren't even seen in Minnesota between 1884 and 1966, when Hennepin Parks started to breed them in captivity, the size of Monticello's swan population is astounding.

 By 1930, trumpeter swans were thought to have vanished from the entire United States.
 Then a few nests were found near hot springs in a remote part of Yellowstone.

 More nests were found in Alaska in the 1950s, and Minnesota was the first state allowed to collect eggs from them, using funds contributed by taxpayers via the "chickadee check off," said Steve Kittelson, the DNR's trumpeter swan restoration coordinator.

-In 1933, the entire country had only 50 breeding swans; now, Monticello alone has three to four times that many, perhaps 1,100 swans total.
-Kittelson estimates another 450 winter along the Otter Tail River in western Minnesota, and several hundred more in quiet pockets along the central and upper Mississippi and St. Croix.
+In 1933, the entire country had only 50 breeding swans; now, Minnesota alone has 17,000.
+Some winter along the Otter Tail River in western Minnesota, and others in quiet pockets along the central and upper Mississippi and St. Croix.